In this study I would like to study the significance and meaning of the number nine.

 נפש (nephesh - soul) is an ATBASH of תוב (tov - good).
 So, in HaShem’s world, the male world of creation, you have tov, good.
 This intangible male word is given concrete, female, reality in the nephesh, the soul of man.
 A nephesh, a soul, is the ability to connect, as we have seen before.
 That nephesh which connects with HaShem is tov, is good.
 That soul which burns and makes the connection, is tov, is good.
 This נר, this ner – this flame, this nephesh ruach, when it becomes lit up, it becomes tov, good.
 Where does the flame of connection between us and HaShem burn?
 It burns in the Beit HaMikdash, HaMakom, The Place of connection.
 Thus our nephesh connects with HaShem in The Place of Daat, the place of connection, the place of knowledge.
 That is what the menorah signifies!

 To transform the oceans of blood and tears into joy and elevation is surely an innermost desire of every Yid.
 Nevertheless, when the proposed solution is a Beit HaMikdash, we immediately disconnect, unable to comprehend the slightest notion of such a reality.
 The actual date of Tisha B’Av subtly hints at this idea.
-Tisha, the number nine, represents birth (as we know from the Pesach Seder —“Tisha mi yodeia?…tisha yarchei leidah” – Who knows none?
+Tisha, the number nine, represents birth (as we know from the Pesach Seder —“Tisha mi yodeia?…tisha yarchei leidah” – Who knows nine?
 Nine are the months of child-bearing.).
 The concept of birth is a recurring theme on Tisha B’Av.
 The chant for Shacharit begins: When you give birth to children and grandchildren…” In fact, Chazal tell us that Mashiach’s birth will take place on Tisha B’Av.
 Furthermore, the pains of exile are constantly compared to the painful pangs of childbirth.
 It is, thus, fitting for this day to be on the ninth of the month.

 * * *